imoralescs/imoralescs.github.io/javascript.md

 * **Defer:** Download the file during HTML parsing and will only execute it after the parser has completed.
 Before DOMContentLoaded event get fired.

 #### Encoding and tag META

+When you try save file, you may encounter a problem.
+To all was well, you need to:

+1. Make sure that the HEAD there is a line `<meta charset="utf-8">`.
+2. Make sure that the editor retains the file is in UTF-8.

+## Page Load

+### Loading stage

+1. When the browser is about to start loading a new page.
+Your browser is waiting for new page contents to get downloaded.
+2. DOM is ready, this where the raw markup and DOM of you page has been loaded and parsed.
+Important, external resources like images and style sheets have not been parsed.
+You only see the raw content specified by page/document markup.
+3. Page is fully loaded with any images, style sheets, script, and other external resources.
+Making their way into what you see.